matt-42/vpp/README.md

 pixel_wise(A, B) << [&] (auto& a, auto& b) {
   vint3 sum = vint3::Zero();

-  // Loop over in's neighboords wrt nbh to compute a sum. for (vuchar3& n : nbh(a)) sum += n.cast<int>();
+  // Loop over neighbors wrt nbh to compute a sum. for (vuchar3& n : nbh(a)) sum += n.cast<int>();

   // Write the sum to the output image.